Frequently Asked Questions

 Why did I receive one of my children’s results, but not the other’s?

 Grading is done by the level of the test.
 Therefore, if two children are at different grade levels, you may receive the results at different times.
-If you have not received the results for all your children within one week of receiving one child’s results, please call or e-mail our office.
+If you have not received the results for all your children within one week of receiving one child’s results, contact us at our office.

 IOWA and TerraNova FAQ

-ANNOUNCEMENT: In an effort to keep costs low, effective November 1, 2016, the IOWA and TerraNova/CAT6 tests will be 21-day rentals.
+ANNOUNCEMENT: In an effort to keep costs low, effective November 1, 2016, the IOWA and TerraNova/CAT6 tests are 21-day rentals.

 Are the IOWA and TerraNova/CAT 6 timed tests?
 How long does each test take to administer?